workivate/poc-automate-release-notes/README.md

 # learn-github-actions
 Learning Github Actions.

-This should invoke an action.
+This should not invoke an action.